awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-examples.md

         # goes to the default S3 bucket you've configured
         if region:
             '''
-            If you’ve set up OAI, the bucket policy in the destination bucket should allow the OAI GetObject operation, as configured by default for an S3 origin with OAI.
+            If you've set up OAI, the bucket policy in the destination bucket should allow the OAI GetObject operation, as configured by default for an S3 origin with OAI.
 Another requirement with OAI is to provide the Region so it can be used for the SIGV4 signature.
 Otherwise, the